 You can also create your own, native acronyms (together with your team members, of course) and use them for instantly relaying your messages.

 As highlighted earlier, sticking to plain text for communication gets rid of the personal touch.
 This can take its toll on any collaboration.
 It doesn’t hurt to change things up from time to time by using different channels.

 For example, instead of having a group chat with 100+ messages (most of which get lost within the clutter), have a video conference instead.

 Use the appropriate channels for communication and tell your teams to do the same.
 For instance, if a certain manager needs something done on an urgent basis, email wouldn’t be an appropriate channel.
 Instead, it would be much wiser to communicate through an instant messaging app.

 5. Take some time out for team building activities

 The last addition to our list of remote team best practices is to focus on online team building activities.
-With team building, you can build camaraderie among your employees.
+With team building, you can build camaraderie among your employees and it is a great way to focus on how to stop remote workers feeling isolated.
 Contrary to popular belief, close proximity is not a prerequisite.

 Here are a few activities that you can try in order to boost remote collaboration:

 - Virtual show-and-tell

 - On-call coffee sessions